raqbit/AnimalEssentials/README.md

 ### To-Do

 1. Ability to click the entity name in chat, after issuing /ae find <name>, to teleport to it.
-2. Particles for /ae name
-3. (XP-System)
+2. (XP-System)
-4. Animal Protect
+3. Animal Protect
-5. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
+4. Fix cancelling of all tasks of the plugin (aka only cancel the task of the current command)
-6. Define amount of kills (eg. /ae kill 6)
+5. Define amount of kills (eg. /ae kill 6)
-7. Add WG support to prevent people from spawning animals in areas that are not their's.
+6. Add WG support to prevent people from spawning animals in areas that are not their's.

 ### Done
 1. /ae \<home|sethome|listhomes|delhome|edithome\> ([AnimalTeleport] (https://github.com/JustRamon/AnimalTeleport) functionality with new look and commands.)